 With Martin Luther King, Jr. Day coming up, we’re honoring Dr. King’s life and his remarkable work toward achieving racial equality.
 We also think this is a great opportunity for you to explain to your kid the holiday’s significance and why we observe it.
 Civil rights, racial injustice, and the importance of diversity—these are all topics that may not come up naturally when we talk to our kids.
 These conversations may be difficult to broach, but they’re crucial in our steps toward equality and empowering our children.

 We encourage you to keep Dr. King’s efforts going.
 Now, more than ever, we must disregard “colorblindness,” and introduce our kids to race as well as empathy.
-According to sociologist Dr. Margaret Hagerman’s interview on Parent Toolkit, “kids are learning and hearing about race regardless of whether parents are talking to them about it.”
-She also added that “not talking about race causes children to come to a lot of harmful, problematic and factually inaccurate conclusions.”
+According to sociologist Dr. Margaret Hagerman’s interview with TODAY, “kids are learning and hearing about race regardless of whether parents are talking to them about it.”
+She also added that “not talking about race causes children to come to a lot of harmful, problematic and factually inaccurate conclusions

 Parenthood doesn’t come with a guidebook on how to talk to your kids about complex issues though.
 So we’ve gathered go-to resources and ways to help you start the conversation!
 While our kids may not understand the complexity of these issues just yet, we can certainly start laying the groundwork for them today.